astriaai/astria-docs/docs/api/1-prompt/1-create.md

 URL to an image.
 Used in conjunction with controlnet parameter.

 #### `mask_image` (optional)
 Binary multi-part request with one channel mask image.
-Used in conjunction with input_image parameter.
+Used in conjunction with input_image parameter for inpainting

 #### `mask_image_url` (optional)
 URL to a one channel mask image.
-Used in conjunction with input_image_url parameter.
+Used in conjunction with input_image_url parameter for inpainting.

 ### Returns